Get a property report and suburb profile for any property in Hamilton Hill

 Hamilton Hill rental market trends

-The rental market in Hamilton Hill is experiencing significant growth, with house rents soaring 27.3% over the past year to $700 per week, while unit rents have increased 15% to $575 per week.
-This upward trend highlights the suburb's appeal, driven by its strategic location and ongoing development, making it an attractive option for both renters and investors.
+The rental market in Hamilton Hill has experienced significant growth, with house rents increasing by 20.7% over the past year to $700 per week, while unit rents have risen 10.4% to $582 per week.
+This upward trend reflects strong demand and makes Hamilton Hill an attractive option for both renters and investors seeking promising returns in a vibrant community.

 Suburbs near Hamilton Hill